DriftAsimov/animec/README.md

-# Anime Character Module
+# Anime Character API

-This is an unofficial module to extract an anime character data from [myanimelist](https://myanimelist.net/).
+This is an unofficial API to extract an anime character data from [myanimelist](https://myanimelist.net/).

-Currently, the module is very basic, but I will be adding a lot of stuff to easily extract data.
+Currently, the API is very basic, but I will be adding a lot of stuff to easily extract data.

 If you wish to see a feature, please raise an issue.
 We will surely work on it.